Chapter I General Principles

 5. The registration and management of nation-wide surveying and mapping projects, the results and information.

-6. The surveying, mapping and publication of basic topographic maps, administrative maps and charts of
+6. The surveying, mapping and publication of basic topographic maps, administrative maps and charts of the entire nation.

 7. The formulation of the nation-wide geographic names survey projects and the geographic names management system.

-8. The supervision of surveying, mapping and geographic names affairs carried out by municipal and county
+8. The supervision of surveying, mapping and geographic names affairs carried out by municipal and county (city) governments.

 9. The management of the survey industry.